 In total, we spent roughly 5000 € for our little ‘destination’ wedding in Denmark and a five-day stay.
 As you can see, some of these costs can be reduced drastically depending on personal taste or preferences.

 I was able to have a budget wedding outfit by explicitly not buying anything related to ‘wedding or bridal’.
 My ‘bridal’ blouse was basically a casual lace crop top from NA-KD that I ordered online.
-Same for my ‘bridal’ skirt.
-I think my trench coat and the shoes were the most expensive items in my wedding wardrobe (and totally worth it too!).
+I think my trench coat was the most expensive item in my wedding wardrobe.
 Thomas on the other hand went for a high-quality dressy suit, for which he paid the appropriate price. 😉

 We had a ‘wedding dinner’ for six at a place called Paté Paté in Vesterbro.